Automating Regression Testing with Cypress and GitHub Actions

 Writing Regression Tests

-Place your critical “happy-path” and edge-case flows under cypress/e2e/regression/
+Place your critical “happy-path” and edge-case flows under cypress/e2e/regression/:

 // cypress/e2e/regression/login.cy.js